 - f.
 Potential for users or clients to access the site through residential areas or substandard street creating a cut through traffic scenario: Topography and access limit cut-through potential. - g.
-Effects on vehicular and pedestrian safety: Due to limited parking on-site, orientation of on-site and off-site parking arrangements and access (including the back-up egress), and vicinity of sidewalk and high-traffic area, there is a distinct potential for negative impacts of a STR with vehicles to vehicular and pedestrian safety. - h.
+Effects on vehicular and pedestrian safety: Due to limited parking on-site, orientation of on-site and off-site parking arrangements and access (including the back-up egress), and vicinity of sidewalk and high-traffic area, there is a distinct potential for negative impacts of a STR with vehicles to vehicular and pedestrian safety.
+However, as conditioned, additional room will be provided by the adjacent property for parking and/or parking egress/ingress and this will mitigate those impacts. - h.
 Ability of the police, fire, and EMS personnel to respond to emergency calls on the site: Location is very close to police and fire (less than 800 feet) and hospitals within a half-mile and mile. - i.
-Logic of the internal traffic layout: It is not logical as compared to code requirements for parking; and to best means of ingress and egress.
-4 spaces are required on site.
+Logic of the internal traffic layout: 4 spaces are required on site.
 1 is provided on site in compliance with code, though it may create back-out problems.
 1 is provided off-site, but it may create back-out problems.
 And 2 required spaces are not provided.
-The current and proposed arrangement is a safety impact.
-Further, due to parking being provided through agreements with the state and adjacent property, this could be lost through revocation, change in ownership, or lot development of adjacent lot or state right-of-way. - j.
+As conditioned, parking and/or parking ingress and egress, would mitigate impacts to adjacent properties and pedestrians and vehicles. - j.
 Effects of signage on nearby uses: None proposed.
 Any signage must comply with Sitka General Code requirements. - k.
-Presence of existing or proposed buffers on the site or immediately adjacent the site: Topography and vegetation provided a decent buffer. - I. Relationship if the proposed conditional use is in a specific location to the goals, policies, and objectives of the comprehensive plan: It is questionable whether the proposal as presented with parking and safety impacts conforms to Comprehensive Plan Section 2.2.1 which emphasizes supporting "economic activities which contribute to a stable, long-term, local economic base" by allowing local homeowners to launch a small business and participate in the tourism industry and Section 2.6.2(K), which supports "development of facilities to accommodate visitors" that do not negatively impact surrounding residential neighborhoods, by operating an owner-occupied bed and breakfast with requirements to mitigate concerns for traffic, odors, and noise.
-In addition, short-term rentals may be impacting housing costs, creating negative impacts for the public's health, safety, and welfare. - m.
+Presence of existing or proposed buffers on the site or immediately adjacent the site: Topography and vegetation provided a decent buffer. - I. Relationship if the proposed conditional use is in a specific location to the goals, policies, and objectives of the comprehensive plan: Comp Plan 2030 identifies this area as a key area to develop light commercial uses that are best located centrally to downtown.
+This corridor is a mix of residential and light commercial/professional office. - m.
 Other criteria that surface through public comments or planning commission review: Short-term rentals may cause the increase of long-term rental rates.
 In this case, one unit is being occupied long-term by the owner's family member, and the other would be taken off the long-term market during the use of the short-term rental.
 This can create a negative impact to affordable housing.